opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/index.rst

 FunctionGraph Java libraries
 ----------------------------

 OpenTelekomCloud provides following libraries for FunctionGraph.
-These libraries are available through `Maven Central Repository <https://search.maven.org/search?q=g:com.opentelekomcloud-functiongraph>`_.
+These libraries are available through:
+`Maven Central Repository <https://search.maven.org/search?q=g:com.opentelekomcloud-functiongraph>`_.

 * :github_repo_master:`com.opentelekomcloud:opentelekomcloud-functiongraph-java-core <opentelekomcloud-functiongraph-java-core>` (required)

   Defines handler method interfaces and context object that the runtime passes to the handler.

 * :github_repo_master:`com.opentelekomcloud:opentelekomcloud-functiongraph-java-events <opentelekomcloud-functiongraph-java-events>`

   Event sources from services that invoke FunctionGraph functions (e.g. APIG)

 * :github_repo_master:`com.opentelekomcloud:opentelekomcloud-functiongraph-java-test <opentelekomcloud-functiongraph-java-test>`

   Defines a test classes, that can be used in JUnit tests.

 These packages can be included as dependency to your Maven `pom.xml` or gardle `build.gradle` as follows:

 .. tabs::